chriskyfung/qwiklabs-completed-labs-tracker/README.md

 ## 🛴 How to Use

-This script requires an userscript manager to run it in your browser, such as [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) for Google Chrome.
-Click on the following button to download and install the script via your userscript manager.
+This script requires a userscript manager, such as [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) for Google Chrome, to run in your browser.
+Click the button below to install the script via your userscript manager.

 [![Install Script with Tampermonkey](https://img.shields.io/badge/-Install%20Script-brightgreen?color=green&logo=tampermonkey&style=for-the-badge)](https://github.com/chriskyfung/qwiklabs-completed-labs-tracker/raw/main/qwiklabs-explorer.user.js)